 - Severe burns

 Emergencies often happen when we least expect them.
 That’s why it’s important to always be prepared.
-In addition to photo identification and a medical insurance card, we recommend keep a card on you at all times that has the following information: the name and telephone number of your primary care physician; a list of your medications and any drug allergies; and advance directives, such as living wills, do-not-resuscitate orders, power of attorney orders and so on.
+In addition to photo identification and a medical insurance card, we recommend keeping a card on you at all times that includes the name and telephone number of your primary care physician, a list of your medications and any drug allergies, advance directives, such as living wills, do-not-resuscitate orders, power of attorney orders and so on.

 The first thing you’ll encounter during your Emergency Department visit is our triage process.
 In triage, a specially trained nurse quickly assesses each patient to determine the severity of his or her condition.
-Those with emergent or life-threatening conditions are seen immediately, and those patients with urgent conditions are prioritized ahead of non-urgent and care-choices patients.
+Those with emergent or life-threatening conditions are seen immediately.
+Patients with urgent conditions are prioritized ahead of non-urgent patients.

-Once you are in the exam room, you will be seen by both a skilled registered nurse and an emergency room physician.
-The nurse will gather information that helps the doctor decide on the best treatment plan.
-You may also undergo further tests, such as blood tests, CT scans, ultrasound, x-ray scans and so forth, after which you may either be moved to an observation room, a flex-care room or discharged to go home.
+Once you are in the exam room, you will be seen by both a skilled registered nurse and an ER physician.
+The nurse will gather information that helps the doctor decide on the best treatment plan for your condition.
+You may also undergo further tests, such as blood tests, computed tomography (CT) scans, ultrasound imaging, X-ray imaging and so forth.
+Once testing is complete, you may either be moved to an observation room, a flex-care room or discharged to go home.

-We have many physicians in our Emergency Department, and if you’ve been an Emergency Department patient with us before, chances are you’ll not see the same doctor again.
-We encourage all of our patients to have a primary care physician for them and their family members.
+We have many highly skilled physicians in our ER.
+Patients will be seen by one of the available doctors who are working at the time of their arrival.
+We encourage all of our patients and their family members to have a primary care physician.
 To find a skilled primary care physician in your neighborhood, please call (407) 303-DOCS.